-High blood pressure, or hypertension, affects approximately 80 million American adults.
-The condition is known as a “silent killer” because it usually doesn’t cause symptoms until it has done significant damage to the heart.
-Since most people have no visible symptoms, they are unaware that they have high blood pressure.
+Known as a “silent killer,” it usually doesn’t cause symptoms until there’s significant damage done to the heart.
+Without visible symptoms, most people are unaware that they have high blood pressure.

-Exercising 30 to 60 minutes a day can help bring down your blood pressure numbers by 4 to 9 mmHg.
-If you’ve been inactive for a while, talk to your doctor about a safe exercise routine.
-Start out slowly and then gradually pick up the pace and frequency of your workouts.
+If you’ve been inactive for a while, talk with a doctor about a safe exercise routine.
+Start out slowly, then gradually pick up the pace and frequency of your workouts.

-Mom is always right, especially when it comes to eating your fruits and vegetables.
-Following the Dietary Approaches to Stop Hypertension (DASH) diet can lower your blood pressure by as much as 14 mmHg.
-The DASH diet consists of:
+Following the Dietary Approaches to Stop Hypertension (DASH) diet can lower your systolic blood pressure by as much as

 - eating fruits, vegetables, and whole grains